JMortonTan/bud-cornell-tech-idd-final/README.md

 - __Documentation of design process__:
   - Ideation:

     Here are some pictures of our ideations

+    How our Bud interact with people:
     ![This is an image](https://github.com/JMortonTan/bud-cornell-tech-idd-final/blob/main/idea1.png)
+    Owner and stranger modes:
     ![This is an image](https://github.com/JMortonTan/bud-cornell-tech-idd-final/blob/main/idea2.jpg)

   - Sketch Designs:
     Here are some pictures of our sketch designs:

+    We are planning to create a robotic plant pot that resembles a cat.
+We will use light sensors to determine the amount of sunlight the plant needs, and we will use computer vision to allow the plant to recognize its owner.
+We also want to draw attention to the plant when it needs watering, so we will use a water level sensor to detect when it needs watering.
+To make the plant more interactive, we will use IR proximity sensors, impact switches, and RGB LED lights to design some interactive features.

     ![This is an image](https://github.com/JMortonTan/bud-cornell-tech-idd-final/blob/main/s1.jpg)
     ![This is an image](https://github.com/JMortonTan/bud-cornell-tech-idd-final/blob/main/s2.jpg)